Osiris-Team/1JPM/README.md

 [globally installed JDK](https://adoptium.net/temurin/releases/?os=windows&package=jdk) (not JRE) with JAVA_HOME set

-**Alternatively you can simply clone/download this repository since it functions as a template too.**
+**You can also clone/download this repository since it functions as a template too.**

 Below you can see the example configuration which runs the `clean package` tasks.
 This compiles and creates a jar file from your code, and additionally creates the sources,